 - Based on “stop and block” principles requiring manual intervention, which has a direct impact on resources and productivity.

-By deploying the Secure Email Gateway alongside Office 365, customers can benefit from:
+By deploying the Secure Email Gateway alongside M365, customers can benefit from:

-- Easier to configure and manage DLP controls, which allow the organization to configure a DLP policy that supports existing business processes, rather than asking users to change their behavior to suit the less flexible controls within Office 365
+- Easier to configure and manage DLP controls, which allow the organization to configure a DLP policy that supports existing business processes, rather than asking users to change their behavior to suit the less flexible controls within M365

 - Adaptive DLP controls to remove business risks without blocking communications unnecessarily

 - Data redaction of common office documents (e.g. Adobe PDF, Microsoft Word, etc.) and email messages to remove sensitive data (e.g. PII, PCI, etc.)

 - Document sanitization of common office documents (e.g. Adobe PDF, Microsoft Word, etc.) to automatically remove document properties, tracking information and previous versions

 - Anti-steganography functionality to prevent exfiltration of sensitive information within image files

 - Optical Character Recognition (OCR) functionality to detect sensitive information (e.g. PII and PCI data) within image files and scanned documents and reduce the risk of GDPR violations

 - Policy-based encryption using PGP, S/MIME, Password and Portal to offer a greater range of encryption options when communicating with different audiences